panosale/PythonLearningGR/README.md

 * How to Track the Progress of Parallel Tasks In Python with TQDM | by Ahmed Besbes | Sep, 2021 | Towards Data Science - https://towardsdatascience.com/how-to-track-the-progress-of-parallel-tasks-in-python-with-tqdm-6d93339f03fe

+* 3 Tools to Track and Visualize the Execution of Your Python Code - KDnuggets - https://towardsdatascience.com/3-tools-to-track-and-visualize-the-execution-of-your-python-code-666a153e435e

+* So Much More Python for Beginners: Functions – The New Stack - https://thenewstack.io/so-much-more-python-for-beginners-functions/

+* Python in Visual Studio Code – February 2022 Release - Python - https://devblogs.microsoft.com/python/python-in-visual-studio-code-february-2022-release/

+* Faster Python made easier with Cython’s pure Python mode | InfoWorld - https://www.infoworld.com/article/3648539/faster-python-made-easier-with-cythons-pure-python-mode.html

+* The fastest way to read a CSV in Pandas - https://pythonspeed.com/articles/pandas-read-csv-fast/

 #### OPENCV